sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 ## Status

-Early (v0.1).
-The `route` engine is video-only and single source → N sinks; the transport sink edges and the authoring layers above the graph (declarative routing, scripted policies, an external control API) are planned.
+Early.
+The `route` engine carries audio and video over a single source → N sinks (a free tee), with a `sip:` source, a `whip:` sink and an ffmpeg-backed audio-scope transform wired in.
+Fan-in, richer transforms, the remaining transport edges and the authoring layers above the graph (declarative routing, scripted policies, an external control API) are planned.
 Feedback and issues welcome on the [SIPSorcery repo](https://github.com/sipsorcery-org/sipsorcery).